Tlasgit/luxurywheels/README.md

 Email: tiagogitdev@gmail.com

 ## Acknowledgements
-The theme used is the forest-dark, from the github user rdbend.
+The theme used is the Forest-ttk-theme, from the github user rdbende.
 Link below.

 https://github.com/rdbende/Forest-ttk-theme